People in Smithfield, Selma, Four Oaks, Benson, Clayton, and across Johnston County, NC, have chosen to work with our law firm because:

-- Selling assets through a bankruptcy trustee to repay creditors, known as “liquidation.”
+- Selling assets through a bankruptcy trustee to repay creditors, is known as “liquidation.”

-- Exemption of basic assets from liquidation that are necessary for daily life, such as your house, car, clothes, and major appliances, if you meet certain income requirements.
+- Exemption of basic assets from liquidation that is necessary for daily life, such as your house, car, clothes, and major appliances, if you meet certain income requirements.